ianyfan/alevel/physics/exposition.md

 4 Current does not change in a series circuit
 \ The voltage across the branches of a parallel circuit is the same 5 The voltage across branches of parallel circuits are the same, but the currents aren't necessarily
+\ The sum of the currents in branches of parallel circuits is equal to the current in the incoming branch

 1.3.5
 1 A potential divider provides part of the supply voltage that is defined by the resistors used according to the equation \\(R = \frac{R_1}{R_1 + R_2}\\)